From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Dynamic measure transport in discrete and continuous time

-An intuitive explanation of \eqref{eq:rnd_continuous} using a discrete-time approximation can be found in~\citet[Section 7.4]{sarkka2019applied} or in the proof of \Cref{lma:rnd_convergence}.
+An intuitive explanation of \eqref{eq:rnd_continuous} using a discrete-time approximation can be found in~\citet[\S7.4]{sarkka2019applied} or in the proof of \Cref{lma:rnd_convergence}.
 The same result holds for reverse-time processes as in~\eqref{eq:reverse_sde} with $\dd X_t$ replaced by integration against the reverse-time process $\dd \overleftarrow{X}_t$.
-Using a reversible Brownian motion as a reference path measure (see \citet{leonard2014some,leonard2013survey}), we can thus derive the Radon-Nikodym derivative between the path measures $\P$ and $\Q$ of the forward and reverse-time SDEs in~\eqref{eq:neural_sde} and~\eqref{eq:reverse_sde} as
+Using a reversible Brownian motion as a reference path measure (see \citet{leonard2014some,leonard2013survey}), we can thus express the Radon-Nikodym derivative between the path measures $\P$ and $\Q$ of the forward and reverse-time SDEs in~\eqref{eq:neural_sde} and~\eqref{eq:reverse_sde} as It\^o integrals: